Purchase Order Financing: What Exactly Is It?

 Invoice Factoring

 Invoice factoring is a type of invoice financing that involves “selling” some or all of your company’s outstanding invoices to a third party, called an invoice factoring company.
-The factoring company will typically pay you 80% to 90% of the invoice amounts right away.
-They then collect payment directly from your customers (which, unfortunately, will tip your customers off about your financial struggles).
-Once the factoring company gets paid by your customers, the company will pay you the remaining invoice amount — minus their fee.
+The factoring company will typically pay you 80% to 90% of the invoice amounts, then collect payment directly from your customers.
+Once the factoring company gets paid by your customers, the company will pay you the remaining invoice amount — minus any fees.

 Small Business Loans